mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 <ThatsAllFolks />

 In a previous post I was going over how you can center items in a more modern way and have taken that to another level with this recreation of a classic cartoon outro from the 50's for warner brothers.
-It looks complex but it really have the same essence of the previous
+Looks more complex than it really is ;)

 ## Html Setup